Efficient Fair Division with Minimal Sharing: Preliminaries.

-The idea that the objects must be allocated in the efficient, non-improvable way is captured by Pareto-optimality.
-An allocation $\mathbf{z}$ is Pareto-dominated by an allocation $\mathbf{y}$ if $\mathbf{y}$ gives at least the same utility to all agents and strictly more to at least one of them.
+The idea that the objects must be allocated in an efficient, non-improvable way is captured by Pareto-optimality.
+An allocation $\mathbf{z}$ is \emph{Pareto-dominated} by an allocation $\mathbf{y}$ if $\mathbf{y}$ gives at least the same utility to all agents and strictly more to at least one of them.

-An allocation $\mathbf{z}$ is \emph{fractionally Pareto-optimal (fPO)} if no feasible $\mathbf{y}$ dominates it. \footnote{The literature on indivisible objects considers a weaker notion of economic efficiency: $\mathbf{z}$ is \emph{discrete Pareto-optimal} if it is not dominated by any feasible $\mathbf{y}$ with $y_{i,o}\in\{0,1\}$.
-While fractional-Pareto-optimality has good algorithmic properties, its discrete version does not, see the discussion in~Section~\ref{sec:intro}. }
+An allocation $\mathbf{z}$ is \emph{fractionally Pareto-optimal (fPO)} if no feasible $\mathbf{y}$ dominates it.
+We note that the literature on indivisible objects considers a weaker notion of economic efficiency: $\mathbf{z}$ is \emph{discrete Pareto-optimal} if it is not dominated by any feasible $\mathbf{y}$ with $y_{i,o}\in\{0,1\}$ for every agent $i$ and object $o$.
+While fractional-Pareto-optimality has good algorithmic properties, its discrete version does not, see the discussion in~Section~\ref{sec:intro}.

-We will also need the following extremely weak but easy-checkable efficiency notion: an allocation $\mathbf{z}$ is \emph{non-malicious} if each good $o$ is consumed by agents $i$ with $v_{i,o}>0$, and each neutral object $o$ by agents $i$ with $v_{i,o}=0$. {Every fPO allocation is clearly non-malicious.}
+We will also need the following extremely weak but easy-to-check efficiency notion: an allocation $\mathbf{z}$ is \emph{non-malicious} if each good $o$ is consumed by agents $i$ with $v_{i,o}>0$ and each neutral object $o$ by agents $i$ with $v_{i,o}=0$.
+Non-malicious allocations impose no restriction on the allocation of bads.
+Every fPO allocation is clearly non-malicious.

-\subsection{Agent-object graphs and a characterization of fPO}
+\subsection{Agent-object Graphs and a Characterization of fPO.}

-Our algorithms will use several kinds of \emph{agent-object graphs} — bipartite graphs in which the nodes on one side are the agents and the nodes on the other side are the objects: \begin{itemize} \item In the \emph{(undirected) consumption-graph \ucg{z}} of a given allocation $\mathbf{z}$, there is an edge between agent $i\in[n]$ and object $o\in[m]$ iff $z_{i,o} > 0$.
+Our algorithms use several kinds of \emph{agent-object graphs} --- bipartite graphs in which the nodes on one side are the agents and the nodes on the other side are the objects: